unixbox-net/linux-tools/README.md

 Socket Snoop is a lightweight, real-time socket monitoring solution built on eBPF.
 It provides immediate visibility into system-level network activity by capturing TCP state transitions, source/destination IPs, ports, process IDs, and the commands behind them.
 The tool emphasizes clarity and speed, formatting raw kernel events into structured logs for administrators.

 By focusing on socket states rather than raw packets, Socket Snoop simplifies network debugging, security monitoring, and operational audits.
-It reduces the need for heavier tools like `tcpdump` or Wireshark while maintaining a low system footprint.
+It's designed to enhance tools like `tcpdump` or Wireshark while maintaining a low system footprint.
 Its real-time log file output and optional continuous monitoring make it a reliable companion for live production systems.

 **Key Features**
 - Capture and log live TCP state changes using eBPF.